 Shopping: Elmwood Village

 The Elmwood Village is a dynamic and unique business district in the city of Buffalo.
 With coffee shops, restaurants and shopping, all in a walkable strip, visitors and locals alike love exploring this chill neighborhood.
-In the Elmwood Village, visitors will find one-of-a-kind shops, beautiful parks and world-class art museums at the Albright-Knox Art Gallery and the Burchfield Penney Art Center.
+In the Elmwood Village, visitors will find one-of-a-kind shops, beautiful parks and world-class art museums at the Buffalo AKG Art Museum and the Burchfield Penney Art Center.

 Photo by Nate Peraccini courtesy of Misuta Chows